 A finished Cabrales can be characterized by its strong, penetrating aroma and sharp, acidic, slightly salty taste.
 It pairs well with red wine, fresh figs, salami, sweet sherry and dry sausages.
 The cheese is treasured as a base for sauces, for melting over grilled or roasted meats and goes well along with baguette slices, crackers, or fruit.

 Earlier, a traditional Cabrales was sold wrapped in moist leaves of Acer pseudoplatanus.
-But today regulation requires the cheese be sold in a dark-green-colored aluminum foil with the stamp of the PDO Queso de Cabrales.
+But today regulation requires the cheese be sold in a dark-green-coloured aluminum foil with the stamp of the PDO Queso de Cabrales.

 - Made from unpasteurized cow's, goat's and sheep's milk

 - Country of origin: Spain